aatluri/DiagnosticTestRecommender/README.md

 ## Django Admin
 1. Once you run the project, you will need to create a superuser to login to the Django Admin Module.
-2. Run ```docker-compose -f docker-compose-deploy.yml run --rm app sh -c "python manage.py createsuperuser"``` to create a superuser.
+2. Run python manage.py createsuperuser to create a superuser.
-3. Navigate to ```http://127.0.0.1:8000/admin/login/?next=/admin/``` to access the admin page.
+3. Navigate to ```http://127.0.0.1:8000/admin/``` to access the admin page.
 4. Login with the superuser login and password.
 5. The Django Admin Module will load.
 You will be able to manage users, authentication & the entities you created in the project i.e diagnostictests & tags in this case.

 ## Interacting with the Website
+1. Navigate to ```http://127.0.0.1:8000/module/patientinformation``` to access the page.

+## Load Data into the Database
+1. Open the terminal and navigate to the app folder that contains the manage,py
+2. Activate the python virtual environment like in the System Setup.
+3. Run the following command:python3 manage.py runscript loaddata
+4. Go to the admin page and you will now see the diagnostic tests data.

 ## Build & Deploy this project to the AWS Cloud
 ### Cloud Deployment Process Summary